emmaunel/Fluffy/README.md

 # UPDATE!!!!
 Fluffy v2 is broken like so broken I can't fix it.
-So I'm just going to jump to next plan in line which is to rewrite the whole thing in C. Let's goooooo.
+So I'm just going to jump to next plan in line which is to rewrite the whole thing in Go.
+Let's goooooo.

 # Background